Knee Exercises for Arthritis Pain Relief

 2. Banded Walks

 Placing a small band around your ankles, stand with your feet at hip-width.
 Bend your knees slightly and step your right foot forward and to the right slightly.
-Then, do the same with your left foot out and to the left.
-Keep repeating this exercise for ten steps with each foot.
+Then, do the same by stepping your left foot out and to the left.
+Keep repeating this knee exercise for ten steps with each foot.

 3. Indoor Stationary Bike